Clinical Research Fellow

 Our activities are directed towards personalised treatment, and they range from preclinical models to the sponsoring of multicentric clinical trials.
 Specifically, our research areas are:

 - Discovery of new targets for breast cancer prevention.

-- Breast cancer functional taxonomy: by using a systems biology approach, we are clustering the disease into subtypes defined by biologic features that constitute therapeutic targets.
+- Breast cancer functional taxonomy: by using a systems biology approach, we are clustering the disease into subtypes defined by biological features that constitute therapeutic targets.

 - Study of the mechanisms of resistance against targeted therapies.

 - (2020).
 Randomized Phase 0/I Trial of the Mitochondrial Inhibitor ME-344 or Placebo Added to Bevacizumab in Early HER2-Negative Breast Cancer..
 Clin Cancer Res 26, 35-45.
 CNIO Publication.

 - (2019).
 Essentiality of fatty acid synthase in the 2D to anchorage-independent growth transition in transforming cells..
 Nat Commun 10, 5011.
 CNIO Publication.
 Open Access